thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 The word "Initial" in "Initial Attestation Service" refers to a limited set of Target Environments, namely those representing the first, foundational stages establishing the chain of trust of a PSA device.
-Execution after the "Initial" phase is application specific.
-This could result in additional Target Environments and claim identification within those environments, but these are, by definition, custom.
+Collecting measurements from Target Environments after this initial phase is outside the scope of this specification.
+Extensions of this specification could collect up-to-date measurements from additional Target Environments and define additional claims for use within those environments, but these are, by definition, custom.

 ~~~ aasvg
 {::include art/psa-runtime.ascii-art}